We offer an efficient and friendly booking service, and provide all the details you need in an easy-to-use way.

 Our Virtual Fieldwork sessions are designed to be projected onto a screen at the front of the classroom and they work best when we are also able to see the class.
 Therefore the ideal set-up in advance of the session would be for a laptop camera to be facing the class and projecting our Virtual Fieldwork onto a screen at the front of the class.
 This set-up would enable us to see the class, meaning we can interact with the students and ask/answer questions as if we were standing at the front of the classroom.
 Alternatively, the teacher can act as a go between from their class to the Learning Officer, selecting students to answer questions and relaying their answers or any questions to the learning officer either through video or the chat box.

-We have a limited number of sessions available to book for free during the Autumn term, on a first-come-first-served basis.
-When these have been filled, we are offering an introductory price of £60+VAT per class for sessions that take place before February half term.
+We are offering an introductory price of £60+VAT per class for sessions that take place before February half term.

 The price includes a live video conference with our team and a set of accompanying resources.
 Sessions are designed for a class of up to 30 students.